-The most concrete municipal commitments which arose from this summer’s Black Lives Matter protests in Seattle came in the form of multi-million dollar investment pledges, the first of which has already been allocated.
+The most concrete municipal commitments which arose from the summer of 2020’s Black Lives Matter protests in Seattle came in the form of multi-million dollar investment pledges, the first of which has already been allocated.
 But there are serious questions about what, precisely, Seattleites are getting in return for this spending.

 The goal of this first tranche was to commission a research team with $3 million to do qualitative research to better inform the participatory budgeting process to follow.
-In an open letter to the community, the entity that was commissioned — which originally consisted of King County Equity Now and a research team within it — announced they are splitting up.
+But recently, in an open letter to the community, the entity that was commissioned (which originally consisted of King County Equity Now and a research team within it) announced they are splitting up.
 This, just a couple weeks before their final report is due.

 This sudden split apparently came as a surprise to the overseeing councilmember Tammy Morales, according to her quote to SCC Insight: